plumacloud/pluma-svelte-router/README.md

 ## The `RouterView` component

 This component simply renders the current route and nested routes.
 It does not contain any logic or state.
 You can freely add it, remove it, or move it around as you see fit.
-This will not change the state of router.
+This will not change the state of the router.

 For example: